New Job Proverbs

 The daily routine:

-- Rehearse what you need to accomplish that day during your morning commute.
+- Rehearse what you need to accomplish each day during your morning get ready time or during your morning commute.

-- If you drive to work, get in the habit of reading books on CD or iPod.
-Its amazing how much reading you can accomplish over the course of a year.Your real education begins after graduation.
+- If you drive to work, get in the habit of "reading" books on CD or MP3 or through your phone.
+It's amazing how much reading you can accomplish over the course of a year during your commute.

-- Always carry a notepad or pocket organizer with you.
-If you drive to work, get a windshield-attached notepad.
+- Be a note taker, whether on your phone or a notepad or pocket organizer.
+If you drive to work, get a windshield- or dash-attached holder.
 Get in the habit of writing down both your brilliant thoughts and daily reminders as they occur to you.
 Otherwise, you may lose them forever.

-- Be a morning person.
+- Be a morning person, even if you have not been in the past.
 Always be on time.

-- Plan your day.
-Ten to fifteen minutes in the morning will equal an extra hour or more of productivity throughout the day.
+- Plan your day at the beginning of each day.
+Five to ten minutes in the morning will equal an extra hour or more of productivity throughout the day.

-- Develop a routine only where it increases personal productivity; dont get into the rut of doing something only as part of a standard routine.
-Make sure everything you do have a value add.
+- Develop a routine only where it increases personal productivity; don't get into the rut of doing something only as part of a standard routine.
+Make sure everything you do has a true value add.

-- Be the first person to say Hello to others in the morning.
+- Be the first person to greet others with a "Hello" in the morning.
 And say it with a smile.

-- Keep a toothbrush and breath mints in your desk for bad breath emergencies.
-And remember, just because you cant smell your breath doesnt mean its sweet and clean.
+- Keep a toothbrush, breath mints and/or a small bottle of mouthwash in your desk for bad breath emergencies.
+And remember, just because you can't smell your breath doesn't mean it's sweet and clean.

 - Keep an extra shirt or blouse, pressed and boxed, in your car or tucked away in your workspace.
 Also consider having an extra tie or an extra pair of nylons available at the ready.
-You will need them, its just a matter of time.
+You likely will eventually need them and will be happy to have a spare.

 - Arrive at meetings on time.
 Bring extra work so that you can pass the time with while you are waiting for others.

-- Dont doodle or daydream at meetings.
-If topics being covered are outside of your area, take out your pocket planner and review what you need to accomplish that day.
+- Don't doodle or daydream at meetings.
+If topics being covered are outside of your area, silently and discretely review your schedule of what you need to accomplish that day.

-- Eat lunch in.
+- Eat lunch in as your standard default.
 You will save both time and money.
-Even just $8 per lunch eating out (and it can easily be quite a bit more) adds up to $4,000 per year.
-Plus its healthier to bring your own.
-Use a resealable lunch container and bring last nights leftovers or soup or pasta.
+Even just $8 per lunch eating out (and it can easily be quite a bit more) adds up to $2,000 per year of after-tax income (and closer to $4,000 of before-tax income).
+Plus it's typically healthier to bring your own.
+Use a resealable lunch container and bring last night's leftovers or soup or pasta.
 And as a by-product, you will often be viewed as a hard worker for consistently staying in when others are going out.

 - If you do go out for lunch, make it work related.
 Take others in your company out to lunch to learn more about their jobs and their departments.
 Let them do the talking.
 You do the listening.

 - Go for a brisk walk each day.
 Park at the far end of the lot in the morning.
-Or stretch your legs during lunch.
+And get up to take a walk to stretch your legs before or after lunch.
 It will clear your mind and make you more productive for the remainder of the day.

 - Draw a solid ethical line and never cross it.
 Especially when others are encouraging you to do so.

 - Integrity sold cannot be repurchased.
-Do not allow yours to go on the trading block, for there will always be a ready buyer.
+Do not allow yours to go onto the trading block, for there will always be a ready buyer.

 - Integrity means doing what is right, even if it is unpopular, unfashionable, and unprofitable.
 Actually, especially when it is unpopular, unfashionable, and unprofitable.

 - Develop a reputation for honesty and integrity.
 If you have failed in these areas in the past, your new job is an opportunity to start fresh.
-It is a reputation you must earn over time.
+Your reputation is something you must earn over time.
 And live up to that reputation at all times, at work and everywhere else.

-- Dont lie, cheat, or steal, even when the temptation is greatstand for honesty and integrity in all you do, and you will be amazed how far it sets you above your peers.
+- Don't lie, cheat, or steal, even when the temptation is great—stand for honesty and integrity in all you do, and you will be amazed how high it sets you above your peers.

-- Make good on your promises.
-If you are not sure you can deliver, dont promise.
+- Make good on your promises and commitments.
+If you are not sure you can deliver, don't promise.

-- If you are not sure, dont do it.
-Thats your conscience talking.
+- If you are feeling unsure about whether or not you should be doing something, don't do it.
+That's your conscience talking.
 Listen closely.

 - Always seek the good in others, and they will be more likely to find it in you.